Jowan-Spooner/Godot-Plugin-Documentation/README.md

 # Easy Godot Plugin/Addon Documentation

 A simple way to add documentation to a plugin/addon.
+⚠️ *Disclaimer: This is a work in progress.
+You can use it however you would like.
+But don't blame me if something doesn't work.*
+This is supposed to work with a plugin that uses a main editor view!

 *The documentation used in the dialogic plugin (WIP):*
 ![grafik](https://user-images.githubusercontent.com/42868150/115240238-d4222e00-a11f-11eb-98d1-5a3495192519.png)